hmcezar/clusttraj/docs/source/examples.rst

 	       H     2.46676   23.16482   10.69619

-To perform the clustering procedure we need to provide the trajectory file and the RMSD threshold distance.
-This cutoff distance establishs the maximum accepted distance between clusters and can be determined in two ways.
+To perform the clustering procedure we need to provide the trajectory file and the Root Mean Square Deviation (RMSD) threshold distance.
+This cutoff distance establishes the maximum accepted distance between clusters and can be determined in two ways.

 Manual threshold
 ^^^^^^^^^^^^^^^^

 We can fix the maximum RMSD deviation between units in the same cluster up to a certain number, `e.g.`, 2.0 Angstrons:

 .. code-block:: console

-	python -m clusttraj h2o_traj.xyz -rmsd 2.0
+	$ python -m clusttraj h2o_traj.xyz -rmsd 2.0

 As a result, we obtained 4 output files, `i.e.`, ``distmat.npy``, ``clusters.dat``, ``clusters.out`` and ``clusttraj.log``.